-Administrative expenses recorded within the OPEB System consist primarily of direct charges to establish the trust and legal fees.
+Administrative expenses recorded within the OPEB System consist primarily of actuarial and legal fees.
 Other costs related to administering the postemployment benefit program such as enrollment of retirees, payment of claims, accounting, and investment monitoring have not been allocated to the System.

-8. Subsequent Events
+8. Contingencies